TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 For the aforementioned, we observe a very inconsistent matching between text tokens and image patches.
 Especially examples "planes" and
 "birds" show that a mismatch is not rare.

+As a reference, we provide the self-attention map, w.r.t. the $mono(["I_CLS"])$ token, of the final Transformer layer from the self-supervised image model DINO @dino in @dino_cls_attn_examples (Appendix).
+We would expect the self-attention map of the matched image patch $m_j^("t2i")$ to the example text token $j$ (@t_cmli_examples) to be similar to that of DINO.
+However, this is not always the case.

-Moreover, all top 5 matched image patches are often scattered across the image, and not focused on a specific region, underlining that the approach does not work as intended.
+Moreover, the top 5 matched image patches are often scattered across the image, and not focused on a specific region, underlining that the approach does not work as intended.
 Instead, a result similar to that of FILIP in @filip_cmli_examples is expected, where the matched image patches are focused on the object the text token describes, and lie next to each other.
 Our results are much more similar to that of CLIP, also illustrated by the authors of FILIP (@filip_cmli_examples), leading us to believe that a missing cross-modal